DataDog/hiring-engineers/Rhys Lewis Answers.md

 **************
  BONUS - What is the anomaly graph displaying?
 **************
-The gray band represents the region where the metric is expected to be based on past behavior.
+The grey band represents the region where the metric is expected to be based on past behavior.
 The blue and red line is the actual observed value of the metric; the line is blue when within the expected range and red when it is outside of the expected range.

 ***************************************************************************************************************